SteeltoeOSS/Documentation/articles/create-dotnet-microservice-projects-automatically-with-steeltoe-initializr.md

 ## About dependencies

 Initializr's special sauce is the collection of dependencies.
 It's the reason the tool is so powerful.
 It's also worthy of an entire discussion - there's quite a few moving parts.
 We're not going to get too deep in Initializr's inner workings at this time.
 So, if you would like to get deeper the [project's documentation](https://docs.steeltoe.io/api/v3/initializr) is waiting just for you.

-When Initializr generates a new project that has added dependencies, the templating is used to “fill in the blanks".
+When Initializr generates a new project that has added dependencies, the templating is used to “fill in the blanks”.
 Let see an example of this in action.

 Say we want to create a new .NET Core webapi microservice that has health checking built in and is going to connect with a Microsoft SQL database.
-On [start.steeltoe.io](https://start.steeltoe.io) you could choose the “Actuators" dependency and the “Microsoft SQL Server" dependency.
-Then “Generate" the project and you're on the way to cloud-native nirvana.
+On [start.steeltoe.io](https://start.steeltoe.io) you could choose the “Actuators” dependency and the “Microsoft SQL Server” dependency.
+Then “Generate” the project and you're on the way to cloud-native nirvana.

 Alternatively you could also run the following command: